Low-profit limited liability company: Convertibility

 It is possible to convert from an existing legal form of business entity to an L3C and vice versa.
-It is important though to recognize tax implications and formality requirements that differ between each legal form of business entity and the different obligations from state-to-state.
+Tax implications and formality requirements differ between each legal form of business entity and the different obligations from state-to-state.

 Legislation

 The creation of L3C legislation is reliant on the establishment of a state statute.
 To create such a statute, legislation must be passed that amends the state's general limited liability company (LLC) law.
 Note that a business can operate as an L3C within a state that does not have an L3C statute by incorporating in a state that does have an L3C statute and filing as a foreign firm doing business.

 Vermont was the first state to pass an L3C statute in April 2008 which effectively allowed for the L3C legal form to operate in every state along with internationally.
 L3C statutes currently exists in: Illinois, Louisiana, Maine, Michigan, Missouri, North Dakota, Rhode Island, Utah, Vermont, Wyoming, Puerto Rico, and the federal jurisdictions of the Crow Indian Nation of Montana and the Oglala Sioux Tribe.
 Legislation has been written for 26 additional states but has not yet been introduced.

 In May, 2012, the IRS released proposed regulations that broaden the landscape of what constitutes an acceptable PRI by adding nine new examples of investments that would qualify, along with some general principles.
 An amendment to the Illinois L3C law that would allow for a more expansive description of the purposes for which L3Cs can be created, consistent with the proposed examples of PRIs set forth by the IRS in 2012, unanimously passed the Illinois Senate on April 17, 2013, and has been referred to the Illinois House Rules Committee.
 The expanded clause would make Illinois the first state to authorize L3Cs whose purposes may reflect the whole range of statutorily sanctioned PRIs to include religious, scientific, and literary organizations.
 Legislation is also pending at federal level that will simplify the process for receiving IRS approval that an investment qualifies as a PRI.

 Previously, North Carolina authorized L3Cs.
 However, as of January 1st, 2014, the state no longer recognizes the L3C legal structure.
 North Carolina did away with the L3C structure largely because lawmakers stated that a plain LLC can be used for the same purpose.
 Previously existing L3Cs incorporated in North Carolina can continue to use their designation.
 New entities wishing to be an L3C within North Carolina can incorporate within a state with an L3C statute while continuing to operate in North Carolina.